bazzisoft/dwtools3/ACCESSIBILITY.md

 - Links which behave as buttons should have `role="button"`.

 - Links should not be "doubled" else they will be read twice.
+If you have an image link then a text link pointing to the same place, set `tabindex="-1"` on the image link to skip it.

+- Toggle buttons should have `role="button"` and `aria-pressed="true|false"` as appropriate.

+- Simulated checkboxes should have `role="checkbox"` and  `aria-pressed="true|false|mixed"` as appropriate.

+- Group related links inside a `<nav>` element with an `aria-label` to indicate its purpose.

 Tabs & Dropdowns